borntofrappe/flutter-beginners-tutorial/README.md

 bool isLoggedIn = false;
 ```

-You can change the value of the variable, but only maintaing the type.
+You can change the value of the variable, but only mantaining the type.

 ```dart
 name = 42;